mpatfield/homebridge-easy-mqtt/README.md

   - `topicGetOn` - The current state of the outlet, i.e. on/off
   - `topicSetOn` - For setting the state of the outlet
   - `topicGetOutletInUse` - (Optional) Whether or not the outlet is currently being used
-  - `topicSetOutletInUse` - (Optional) For setting whether the outlet is currently being used

 - SecuitySystem
   - `topicGetCurrentSecurityState` — The current state of the system